openedx/edx-platform/xmodule/assets/README.rst

 xmodule/assets: edx-platform XBlock resources
 #############################################

-This folder exists to contain resources (ie, static assets) for the XBlocks defined in edx-platform.
+This folder exists to contain resources (i.e., static assets) for the XBlocks defined in edx-platform.

 Concepts